edoyango/personal-webpage/src/docs/content.en/docs/start.md

 ## For running on multiple CPUs

 ### Prerequisites
 If you wish to run GraSPH in parallel with CPUs, you will need an MPI implementation, the HDF5 MPI libraries, as well as the OpenCoarrays library.
 All of these are available via APT.
-However, YUM/DNF does not have the OpenCoarrays library.
-Below commands use the OpenMPI implementation, but others should work fine too.
+Below commands use the OpenMPI implementation, but other MPI implementations should work fine too.

 ```
 sudo apt-get install openmpi-bin libopenmpi-dev libhdf5-dev libhdf5-openmpi-dev libcoarrays-openmpi-dev